Jersey's private number plate secrets revealed!

 DVS sells numbers at auction, much as DVLA does in the UK.
 According to Simon Drieu & Co Limited, Jersey's largest auction house, J registrations generally command higher prices than JSY plates, even though JSY is nominally the "special series".

-While not achieving high enough prices to earn a place in our rankings of the world's most expensive number plates, and not qualifying for inclusion in the table of UK's most expensive number plates because of the island's quirky geographical and political status, Jersey's private plates are still a very serious business.
+While not achieving high enough prices to earn a place in our rankings of the world's most expensive number plates, and not qualifying for inclusion in the table of the UK's most expensive number plates because of the island's quirky geographical and political status, Jersey's private plates are still a very serious business.

 So what are they worth?